- How do I contact you?

-It's up to you.
-Your counsellor will ask to meet with you once per week for up to 1 hour.
-It may be 1 session or it may be a lot more.
+Your counsellor will meet with you once per week for up 50 minutes.
 Everyone is different and we don’t tell you how many sessions you should have but we do listen to you if you say you want to continue or end the counselling.
 When you feel you are ready to end the sessions then you can talk this over with your counsellor.

 Counselling can at times seem difficult.
 You may have to talk about painful or embarrassing topics.
 You may feel worse at times because you have opened up memories.
 You can help yourself by talking with the counsellor about these difficulties.

 Of course it is important to turn up to the sessions but if you feel you cannot attend then to tell your counsellor and talk about when you can next attend.